libitx/txforge/README.md

   lockingScript: {
     // `script` must be an array of data items that will make up the Script.
-    // Each elemant can either be an OpCode, Buffer, or a function.
+    // Each element can either be an OpCode, Buffer, or a function.
     // When the element is a function, it is called with the params that are
     // given when the unlockingScript cast is created.
     script: [